rdpate/jobserver/README.md

 Redo is used, either install redo or read task/build and default.do to execute those steps manually.
 To install, symlink cmd/jobserver into $PATH (or cp cmd/\*jobserver\* dir\_in\_PATH/).

-See the examples provided in doc, of which doc/xlines is roughly equivalent to "xargs -d\\\\n -n1 -PN", where N is the number of slots (see Defaults).

 Run your entire shell session under Jobserver (exec jobserver init "$SHELL") or customize particular commands (see doc/make-shim).
 For example, run all tmux panes (everything started within a tmux session) under a shared Jobserver:

     # if $PATH includes below location before system directories